Azrael (film): Production

 Azrael was announced in September 2022 with plans for E. L. Katz to direct the film written by Simon Barrett.
 Samara Weaving would star in the action-horror film.
 The film began shooting in Harju County, Estonia, in October 2022 with local production assistance from Katrin Kissa at Homeless Bob Production.
 The production had considered filming in Ontario, but decided on Estonia instead, with some post-production activities taking place in Estonia as well.
 Approximately 70% of the crew was hired locally, including cinematographer Mart Taniel, as were several cast members.
 The production created an artificial moon in the Pärispea forest during filming by using a system of connected floodlights hoisted by a crane.

 The film is mostly without spoken dialogues - with a few exceptions of untranslated Esperanto spoken by a random passerby.

 After filming was completed, it was taken to the 2023 European Film Market to find distribution.
 In September 2023, Republic Pictures announced that it purchased the North American distribution rights.

 Release

 Azrael had its world premiere on March 9, 2024, at the South by Southwest festival in Austin, Texas.
 It also screened at the Overlook Film Festival on April 5, 2024, and at the 28th Fantasia International Film Festival on August 2, 2024.
 In July 2024, IFC Films and Shudder acquired North American distribution rights to the film from Republic Pictures, scheduling it for a theatrical release on September 27, 2024, before streaming on Shudder on October 25, 2024.

+Home media

+The film was released on Blu-ray and DVD by IFC Films on February 4, 2025.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 52 out of 100, based on nine critics, indicating "mixed or average" reviews.